 In the Lent Term each Part II Genetics student carries out an individual research project.
-This forms an important part of the course, and allows you to engage in your own research work within an established group in the Department.
-It gives you an opportunity to work alongside graduate students and postdoctoral scientists who are carrying out up-todate work in the field, and to become familiar with the atmosphere of an experimental laboratory.
+This forms an important part of the course and allows you to engage in your own research work within an established group in the Department.
+It gives you an opportunity to work alongside graduate students and post-doctoral scientists who are carrying out upto-date work in the field, and to become familiar with the atmosphere of an experimental laboratory.

 Each student selects a project from a list of options suggested by members of staff.
 Projects are chosen during October/ November, which gives plenty of time to plan them before the beginning of Lent Term.
-Breeding experiments can be set up before the Christmas vacation if necessary, but no substantial commitment of time on the actual research is required before the New Year.